asparaginase Erwinia chrysanthemi

 - Catalyst in the conversion of asparagine (an amino acid) to aspartic acid and ammonia.

 - Depletes asparagine in leukemic cells.

-Death of leukemic cells.
+Death of leukemic and lymphoma cells.

 Distribution: Remains in the intravascular space.
 Poor penetration into the CSF.